frontity/step-by-step-tutorial/tutorial/part1-creating-a-custom-theme/create-a-theme-package.md

 # Create a Theme Package

-As stated previously, rather than using the default starter theme that we selected during the setup process (i.e.@frontity/mars-theme) we are instead going to develop a custom theme from scratch.
+As stated previously, rather than using the default starter theme that we selected during the setup process (i.e. `@frontity/mars-theme`) we are instead going to develop a custom theme from scratch.
 To do this we need to create a new package for our theme's code.
 As it's our first ever theme let's call our theme "my-first-theme".

-> **NOTE:** Before continuing you may need to stop the previous process with _CONTROL+C_.
+> **NOTE:** Before continuing you may need to stop the dev server process that we ran previously with _CONTROL+C_.

 To create a package run the following command in the terminal: